Angelfire/VE/src/content/blog/cs/html-programming-language.md

 2. Turing completeness:

 In computability theory, a _Turing complete_ system is a system that can perform any computation that can be described in a formal language, given enough time and memory.
-The concept of a Turing complete system is named after the mathematician **Alan Turing**, who proposed the concept of a theoretical machine, called a <a class="hover:no-underline text-blue underline" href="https://plato.stanford.edu/entries/turing-machine/" target="_blank" rel="noopener noreferrer">Turing machine</a>, that could perform any calculation that could be described in a formal language.
+The concept of a Turing complete system is named after the mathematician **Alan Turing**, who proposed the concept of a theoretical machine, called a <a class="hover:no-underline text-blue underline" href="https://plato.stanford.edu/entries/turing-machine/" target="_blank" rel="noreferrer">Turing machine</a>, that could perform any calculation that could be described in a formal language.

 A programming language is considered to be Turing complete if it can be used to write a program that simulates a Turing machine.
 Most modern programming languages, such as C++, Java, Python, JavaScript and others, are considered to be Turing complete, meaning that they are capable of performing any computation that can be described in a formal language.